llang629/wifimac/README.md

 Administrator password required.

-The script can be re-executed periodically to start a new access time period.
+The script can be re-executed periodically to start a new wifi hotspot access time period.

 The MAC address will reset to default hardware value on the next computer restart.